CSCI-2349-F23/ps2/README.md

 32. Print out the number of lines in `les_miz_french2.txt` that contain any number between 0 and 5.

-#### List of commands for Exercises A, B, and C
+#### Submission Component 1: List of commands for Exercises A, B, and C
-Use the `history` command or the `.bash_history` to print out all 25 commands, above, to a file called `ps2_part2.txt`.
-It's okay if you have more
+Use the `history` command (along with a few other unix tricks you know) to print out all 32 commands, above, to a file called `ps2_part2.txt`.
+It's okay, of course, if you include more than 32 commands.
+You might have some errors or typos, or perhaps you did some sanity checking (e.g., checking your current directory or its contents).
+Submit this file to Canvas.

-#### Video for Exercises A, B, and C
+#### Submission Component 2: Video for Exercises A, B, and C
-Make a video of your terminal carrying out the above activities, numbered 1 through 25.
+Make a video called `ps2_part2.mov` (replace `mov` with whatever file extension is produced by your screen capture software) of your terminal as you carry out the above activities, numbered 1 through 32.
+Submit this video to Canvas.
 Here are some guidelines:

-* As before, you will practice a few times, and then once you have it down, you can take a video.
+* As before, practice a few times, and then once you have it down, take the video.
 * Feel free in your video to use "sanity-check" commands (e.g., `ls` and `pwd`) that are not specified in the instructions below.
 * It's okay if you make a mistake in your video, but only if it's easy for you to recover from it.
 For example, if you mistype a file name, it's okay -- just keep going.
 On the other hand, if you accidentally delete a file, start over.

-* If it's easier you can do three separate videos
+#### Submission Component 3: Answers to Questions Q1 through Q8
+Submit a pdf, called `ps2_part2.pdf` of your answers to Questions Q1 through Q8 to Canvas.
+Give thoughtful answers using complete sentences to receive full credit.

 ### Part 3: Show me your text editor skills
+Now you will get to show me that you are learning how to use a text editor.
+As discussed in class, you can use emacs or vim.
+They are

 ---